 Lake and River Enhancement Program (LARE)

-$5 boat fees generate approximately $1.2 million annually that is distributed statewide as grants for evaluatory ecological studies of lakes and streams, engineering and construction of ecological remediation measures, and watershed-based soil and water conservation projects.
+$5 boat fees generate approximately $1.2 million annually that is distributed statewide as grants for evaluation studies of the ecology of lakes and streams, engineering and construction of ecological remediation measures, and watershed-based soil and water conservation projects.

 As part of ongoing implementation of the Indiana Wetlands Conservation Plan, its outreach component was pursued through dissemination of wetlands newsletters, development and presentation of relevant materials at citizen workshops, and facilitation of a statewide wetlands conference.